joaomateuus/joaomateuus/README.md

 <h1 align="center">Welcome to my profile 👋</h1>

-<p> Hi my name is João Mateus I´m a Information Systems student, fascinated with technology, innovation and a CyberSecurity enthusiastic.
+<p  align="center"> Hi my name is João Mateus I´m a Information Systems student, fascinated with technology, innovation and a CyberSecurity enthusiastic.
 For now I´m working on my journey to get a oportunity as a Front-end Developer I´m always learning and trying to build new things.
 The technologies that I use in most of the time are HTML5, CSS3, Javascript and MySQL databases, but I also have some knowledge in Python that is something I´ve Been studying in my free time. </p>

 <h3 align="center">Front-end Developer </h3>